smiley-coyote/liri-node-app/README.md

 ## Instructions:
 This is a back end application and has no front end.
 To start, you'll first need to run an npm install.
-Once that finishes, within the terminal of the root, type "node liri" with one of the commands listed below.
+Once that finishes, within the terminal of the root, type "node liri" followed by one of the commands listed below.

 ## Commands:
 * "movie-this" [movie name]: returns information about a movie